-Strung between the Alps and the water’s edge, and dotted with fabulous adventures for five-star foodies and nature-lovers, the Montreux Riviera has long been considered the Pearl of Lake Geneva, writes Amelia Hungerford.
+Strung between the Swiss Alps and the water’s edge, and dotted with fabulous adventures for five-star foodies and nature-lovers, the Montreux Riviera has long been considered the Pearl of Lake Geneva, writes Amelia Hungerford.

 It’s the Belle Époque beauty of Lake Geneva with the legendary luxury hotels to match.
 Montreux and its Riviera, stretching from Lutry in the southwest to Villeneuve in the northeast, have long been destinations favoured by discerning travellers, with active summer visitors increasingly choosing to explore beyond the city.